Rehman1812139/B-3-HA/README.md

 # **High Availability Cluster with DRBD, Pacemaker and Heartbeat**
-We will be making HA cluster with DRDB, Peacemaker and Corosync/heartbeat.
+We will be making HA cluster with DRDB, Pacemaker and Corosync/heartbeat.
 Synchronization will happen between two nodes will allow the replication of the data.

 ## Changing the hostname of node 1: